-The Wat Rong Khung is the most impressive building in Northern Thailand.
-This snow-white temple is located 13 kilometers south of Chiang Rai and its white color must reflect the purity of Buddha.
+Wat Rong Khung is often referred to as the white temple and is the most impressive building in Northern Thailand.
+This snow-white temple is located 13 km south of Chiang Rai and its white color must reflect the purity of Buddha.

 Unlike most other Thai temples, the construction of the pass was started in 1997 and it is expected that it will continue until 2070 before the complete complex is finished.

-Unfortunately, during a recent earthquake, the building became so damaged that some halls can only be admired from the outside.
+Unfortunately, during a recent earthquake, the building became damaged and some halls can only be admired from the outside.

-The Hall of Opium is well-designed museum where you can learn everything about the history, trade and production of these drugs.
+The Hall of Opium is a well-designed museum where you can learn everything about the history, trade, and production of these drugs.

-If you intend to travel further, you can walk to Myanmar in Mae Sai, but it is also nice to stick here and take in everything.
+If you intend to travel further, you can walk to Myanmar in Mae Sai but it is also nice to see what does on here.
 You can also visit the temple Wat Phra That Doi on a mountain, from where you have a great view of the area.

-Although the night market in Chiang Rai is much smaller than that of Chiang Mai, this market is just as much as fun.
+Although the night market in Chiang Rai is much smaller than that of Chiang Mai, this market is just as much fun.
 The Thai market traders sell tailor-made products, especially for tourists.
-So you can take home some unique souvenirs!
+So you can take home some nice souvenirs!

-The landscape of Chiang Rai has a varied character.
-In the east you will find many rivers and the land is almost flat, while the north and west are very mountainous.
-It is, therefore, a great area to discover by motorcycle.
+The landscape of Chiang Rai has varied sites to see.
+In the east, you will find many rivers and the land is almost flat, while the north and west are very mountainous.
+It is, therefore, a great area to discover by moped.

-The international airport is 8 kilometers outside the center of Chiang Rai city and many airlines, fly back and forth between these cities.
+The airport is 8 km outside the city center and many airlines, fly back and forth between other cities around Thailand.